Ronald Acuña Jr. Player Props: Braves vs. Padres

 Ronald Acuña Jr. At The Plate

-- Among the qualifying batters in MLB, his batting average ranks 65th, his on-base percentage ranks 49th, and he is 56th in the league in slugging.
+- Acuna has two doubles, two home runs and five walks while batting .282.

-- Acuna has picked up a hit in 75.0% of his eight games this year, with more than one hit in 50.0% of those games.
+- In 66.7% of his nine games this season, Acuna has picked up at least one hit.
+He's also had four multi-hit games.

-- He has homered in two of eight games played this season, and in 5% of his plate appearances.
+- He has hit a long ball in two of nine games played this season, and in 4.5% of his plate appearances.

-- Acuna has picked up an RBI in two games this season, with multiple runs batted in once.
+- Acuna has driven in a run in two games this season, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.